Tax Compliance Utility

 Invoicing Best Practices

-GST is a more modern version of VAT.
-While VAT is applied at every stage of the supply chain, it often resulted in different taxes in different states.
-GST unifies these into a single tax regime, simplifying inter-state trade and compliance.
+GST is a modern, unified version of VAT.
+While VAT applied at every supply chain stage but varied by state, GST unifies these into a single national tax regime, simplifying compliance.

 GST is always calculated on the Transaction Value after the discount has been applied.
-For example, if a ₹100 item has a ₹10 discount, GST will be calculated on ₹90.
-Our tool can handle this—simply enter the discounted price as your base amount.
+Simply enter the discounted price as your base amount in our calculator.

-No. Services provided by an employee to an employer in the course of their employment are outside the scope of GST.
-It is typically only applicable to independent contractors or B2B service providers.
+No. Services provided by an employee to an employer are outside the scope of GST.
+It generally only applies to independent contractors or B2B service providers.